ghguo/revive411/README.md

 # Usage Of Code

-You can use the code as is for your ad server.
+You can use the code as is.
 It has all Revive Adserver v4.1.1 features/functionality plus Content Target and RTB/HB capabilities.

 You can also use the code as examples to modify your own adserver to add Content Target and RTB/HB capabilities.